havyarimana-arthemon/blog/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Student of University RUDN
+role: Student of University RUDN/CITY MOSCOU in RUSSIA

 # Organizations/Affiliations to show in About widget
 organizations: